nasa/astrobee/localization/sparse_mapping/readme.md

      images/*jpg -output_map <map file>

-Then, examine the maps individually, merge them as appropriate, and perfor bundle adjustment and registration as per the \ref map_building section.
+Then, examine the maps individually, merge them as appropriate, and perform bundle adjustment and registration as per the \ref map_building section.
 Only when a good enough map is obtained, a renamed copy of it should be rebuilt with BRISK features and a vocabulary database to be used on the robot.